mdwelker10/discord-bot-aigis/README.md

 - Click [here](#supported-websites-and-content-rating) a list of supported Manga websites.

 The announcement for manga chapter releases will happen in the channel set using `manga:<channel ID>` in the `/setup` command, or the default bot channel if one is not specified.

-Since the manga command is implemented on a user basis instead of a server basis like Song of the Day, there are no privileged subcommands.

 ### Manga IDs
 Similar to how Spotify uses playlist IDs to identify playlists, manga websites use manga IDs to identify manga.
 Getting the ID of a manga is different depending on the website, and some websites do not use IDs unique enough to differentiate them from other websites based on ID alone.